-INDIVIDUAL DECLARATION OF INTERESTS
+• INDIVIDUAL DECLARATION OF INTERESTS

 Template available here.
-The Individual DoIs will may be assessed requested by the EFSA for members of the project team having influence and/or control over scientific outputs, Authorising Officer before prior to and as a condition of grant agreement signature.
+Individual DOIs may be requested for members of the project team having influence and/or control over scientific outputs, in advance of the signature of each specific agreement.
+Individual DoIs do not need to be provided with your proposal at this stage.